CalyxOS/calyxos.org/pages/_posts/2024-08-23-august-updates.md

 * Due to that, we didn't roll out the update to other channels.
 * The team was also travelling and recovering from travel at that time, further adding to the delay.
 * The chromium bug has since been fixed, and thus we're releasing the update (5.10.1) more broadly now.
-* We'll follow up with updates for other devices next week.

 ## Rollout

 ### Pixel 4a (5G) and newer Pixels